lxibarra/team-draw/Readme.md

 1. Use Capital first letter for service name e.g 'Square'
 1. Provide default standard methods such as setUp, preview, draw, startDraw you can also create getters and setters for your shape properties as you wish.
-1. The ``` setUp ``` method must hava the follwiing mandatory arguments even if you are not using them:
+1. The ``` setUp ``` method must have the following mandatory arguments even if you are not using them:
 ``` javascript
     setUp(canvas, previewCanvas, strokeWidth, color, fillColor) {
         //you custom implementation here